-1) Plus Token Ponzi Scheme
+1. Plus Token Ponzi Scheme

 Plus Token generated $ 2.9 billion in 2019, covering 64 percent of the volume of cryptocurrency crimes.
-Plus Token was a cryptocurrency Ponzi scheme camouflaged as a high return investment program.
+Plus Token was a cryptocurrency Ponzi scheme camouflaged as a high-return investment program.
 The operation ended in June 2019.
 Plus Token executives abandoned the plan, withdrawing about $ 3 billion in cryptocurrency.
-This Ponzi scheme scam caused bitcoin prices to drop drastically in 2019.
+This Ponzi scheme scam caused Bitcoin prices to drop drastically in 2019.

 Plus Token had a large following, especially in Korea and China.
-Investors unfamiliar with cryptocurrencies often preferred Plus Token.
+Investors unfamiliar with cryptocurrencies often prefer Plus Token.
 Because Plus Token offered great rewards that encouraged its victims to "invest."
 The program provided between 9 percent and 18 percent return on investment per month.

-2) KuCoin Hacking
+2. KuCoin Hacking

 The KuCoin hacking took place on September 26.
 The cyber-hacked cryptocurrency provider KuCoin has securely stored its cryptocurrency from the web and in hot wallets instead of remote cold wallets.
 However, the firm team found that cryptocurrency from hot wallets, including Bitcoin, Ethereum, and ERC-20 tokens, was emptied after spotting some major withdrawals.

 It is estimated that at least 150 million dollars of crypto money were stolen in this cyber attack.
-The company stated in its statements that it does not approve the amount lost.
+The company stated in its statements that it does not approve of the amount lost.
 Also, KuCoin CEO and co-founder Johnny Lyu said 84% of stolen cryptocurrency funds were recovered.

-4) Thodex Scandal
+3. Thodex Scandal